Published 15/04/2025, Edited 29/04/2025

 My first years here were marred with a combination of people telling me that I came from the Soviet Union, laughing at my British accent and cursive writing (both of which I picked up in Russia and intentfully changed after realising their drawbacks here) and later, describing whichever views I expressed as "Communist".
 This was balanced with many people who were genuinely interested to learn about people with a background different to theirs and bounce ideas.

 Having listened for a few years to "go back to where you came from if you don't like it here", I decided to make it my life goal until I started falling in love with Australia after I entered uni.
-I eventually got to travel to every state and its capital city, and with the generous help of the Australian taxpayer - to Europe and overseas on two exchange programs - to Malaysia, Europe, Russia and Cambodia to realise that everyone everywhere has so much more in common than anyone gives each other credit for.
+I eventually got to travel to every state and its capital city, and with the generous help of the Australian taxpayer - to Europe and overseas on two exchange programs - to Malaysia, Europe (also visiting Russia in 2007 and 2015) and Cambodia to realise that everyone everywhere has so much more in common than anyone gives each other credit for.

-Having barely read the local news until getting jobs in the private sector and then the Victorian Public Service, I decided to immerse myself in Melbournian and Victorian news, eventually pivoting to immersing myself in trying to understand Federal politics while also keeping tabs on international politics on and off since arriving in Australia.
+Having barely read the local news until getting jobs in the private sector and then the Victorian Public Service, I decided to immerse myself in Melbournian and Victorian news, eventually pivoting to immersing myself in trying to understand Federal politics while also keeping tabs on international politics on and off since arriving in Australia mostly reading BBC, Reuters, Al Jazeera and Russia Today.

 Housing